Pre-Conference Workshops, Conference Sessions, and Events

 9:50 am to 11 am

-Forwarding History in Mesa: Building Tomorrow’s Legacy (Jeff McVey, Robert Wadsack, Benjamin Ayers).
+Forwarding History in Mesa: Building Tomorrow’s Legacy (Jeff McVay, Robert Wadsack, Benjamin Ayers).
 Mesa’s Historic Preservation Program knows there is no better way to facilitate public appreciation of the City’s historic past than to show the success of what protecting Mesa’s heritage for future generations can look like.
 Come and see Mesa’s past and future connect with projects like The Post, a new City-owned community and event space that restored and transformed Mesa's first 1st-class post office and The Studios, a beautifully repurposed midcentury modern building that houses programming and support services for local community entrepreneurs.
 Let us show you how Mesa’s rich history is playing a vibrant role in Mesa’s future.
 Arizona Room, Hassayampa Inn

 Funding the Past: Strategies for Effective Historic Preservation in Arizona (Jim McPherson, Jessica LaPota).
 Join us for an engaging exploration of funding opportunities that empower the preservation of Arizona's rich historical tapestry.
 In this session, we will delve into the critical components of effective historic preservation, where deliberate actions are essential.
 Our conference theme underscores the importance of considerate zoning, financial incentives for private ownership and redevelopment, and the formulation of strategies to safeguard archaeological resources.
 Arizona boasts a diverse cultural and architectural heritage, from ancient Native American sites to structures reflecting the state's more recent history.
 However, the challenges in preserving these valuable assets are numerous, ranging from urban development pressures to the constant threat of deterioration.
 To successfully navigate these challenges, a nuanced understanding of available funding mechanisms is paramount.
 Marina Room 1, Hassayampa Inn